Raynes/irclj/README.md

 Irclj is a Clojure IRC library that might remind you of Pircbot to some extent.
 I originally designed it to replace Pircbot in sexpbot, my Clojure IRC bot.
 I've already rewritten sexpbot to use the library, so it's probably the best usage example at this point.

 The library offers a pretty thorough bot framework.
 It offers flood protection that is essentially the same as Pircbot's, and various important features you'd expect out of such a library.
 It's designed so that it should be possible to use this library to create clients as well as IRC bots.
-The most crucial thing that I can think of that Irclj lacks is DCC support.
-Coming soon to an IRC bot near you.

 ## Usage